Chapter 4:

 The Furnace Kaiju's eyes ignited like searchlights, head rearing back as spines glowed white-hot.
 A roar built in its throat - part dinosaur, part steam engine - before exploding into the night, followed by Little Shit jumping out from its chest.
 He landed on my head with a soft thump.

-"OI!"
+"YOU!"
 Gran Gran smacked the kaiju's leg again.
-"PEOPLE ARE TRYING TO SLEEP!
-YOU WANT THE NEIGHBORHOOD ASSOCIATION COMING AFTER US?"
+"PEOPLE TRYING TO SLEEP!
+YOU WANT NEIGHBORHOOD AUNTIES TO COMPLAIN?"

 The Furnace Kaiju ducked its head, its roar died down to an apologetic rumble.
 It then turned and took a step away from our building, its massive tail swinging dangerously close to the remaining walls.